 American Psychological Association.
 (2005).
 (Policy Statement on evidence-based practice psychology). https://doi.org/http://www.apa.org/practice/guidelines/evidence-based-statement.aspx

 Evidence-Based Treatment (EBT). (n.d.).
 Evidence-Based Treatment (EBT).
 Retrieved September 16, 2020, from https://www.goodtherapy.org/blog/psychpedia/evidence-based-treatment

 What are the risks in therapy?

-In counseling, major life decisions are sometimes made, including decisions involving separation within families, development of other types of relationships, changing employment settings and changing lifestyles.
-The decisions are a legitimate outcome of the counseling experience as a result of an individual’s calling into question many of their beliefs and values.
-Furthermore, symptoms may be intensified and the emotional experience may be too intense to deal with at the time.
-I will be available to discuss any assumptions or possible negative side effects in our work together.
+In counseling, major life decisions are sometimes made, including decisions involving separation within families, developing other types of relationships, changing employment settings, and changing lifestyles.
+The decisions are a legitimate outcome of the counseling experience due to an individual’s calling into question many of their beliefs and values.
+Furthermore, symptoms may be intensified, and the emotional experience may be too intense to deal with at the time.
+I will be available to discuss any assumptions or possible adverse side effects in our work together.

 Do you take insurance?

 I do not file insurance claims.
 Clients can receive an invoice giving the CPT and NPI codes and other additional information to file for reimbursement from their insurance company as an out of network provider.
 Of course, it is at the insurance company’s discretion whether they will pay the claim.

 Most health insurance companies likely do not cover marriage therapy. due to health coverage only covers counseling for your mental health, and marriage counseling doesn’t fall under that category.
 However, check with your plan administrator.